YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] F4U Corsair; SB2C Helldiver or JU87 Stuka; Tenzan; Hydraulic Catapult; Hydraulic Catapult

 * Desc:
->An extra-tough carrier designed for prolonged fights, which basically means 'boss battles only'.
+>A tough carrier designed for prolonged fights, which basically means 'boss battles only'.
-Her skill barely contributes to most battles, and without her sister ship she's missing out a fair chunk of the stats that let her ramp up be as effective as it can be.
+Her skill barely contributes to most battles, and without her sister ship she's missing out a fair chunk of the stats that let her ramp up be as effective as it can be; while the buff to her first skill graciously gifted her a +20% damage boost, her efficiencies remain rather lacklustre and the ramp is as slow as ever.
-If this sounds like a "don't use her"... well, yeah.
+If this still sounds like a "don't use her"... well, yeah.
 Don't, she'll only drag everyone down.

 #### ![CV](/Images-for-the-Guide/Ookami_MioChibi.png "stando doggo") - [Ookami Mio](https://azurlane.koumakan.jp/Ookami_Mio)
 * Skill: